majianjia/nnom/docs/api_merge.md

 **Notes**

-The concatenated axis can be different in those input layers.
+The concatenated axis can be different in all input layers passed to this method.
 Other axes must be same.

 ---

-## Mult
+## Mult()
 ~~~C
 nnom_layer_t* Mult(void);
 ~~~